Planning for a crisis

 Generally, when a child is engaged in the active, disruptive stage of a behavior, such as a tantrum or aggression, the essential focus has to be on the safety of the individual, those around them, and the protection of property.
 It is important to keep in mind that when they are in full meltdown mode, they are not capable of reasoning, being redirected, or learning replacement skills.
 However, this level of agitation does not usually come out of thin air.
 You can learn skills to help anticipate and turn around an escalating situation that seems to be headed in this direction.

-Preparation and strategies for coping and staying safe in crisis situations is essential and it is important for the team, including the family, to develop a crisis plan together.
+Preparation and strategies for coping and staying safe in crisis situations is essential.
+Crisis plans should be developed together with the team and the family.
+A well-designed crisis plan will include:

 - Defined setting events, triggers or signs that a crisis situation might develop